rschramm9/MOTUS_KIOSK/documentation/2_CONFIGURATION_GUIDE.md

 Setting EnableWriteCache=1 causes any successful HTTP request for data from Motus.org to be written to the data cache on the local file system.

 *NOTE: If you are pushing your app to a web hosting service such as shinyapps.io, the local file system is not available for writing.
 In this case files in the cache system when the app was last pushed to the service are available, but since the web users sessions are restarted frequently, new data would not persist.
 In these cases it is advisable to set EnableWriteCache=0 and possibly set the InActiveCacheAgeLimit to a higher number*

+If your kiosk was set up to run the BuildCache script nightly then the RebuildCacheDelaySeconds=10 and RebuildCacheDepth=5 configure that script.
+This script can negatively impact the servers at Motus.org so limiting these parameters to small numbers keeps that impact negligable.
+The delay is the number of seconds between each http request to the server.
+The depth parameter is how many unique, most recent tag detections should be pre-fetched for each receiver.

 ##### 2.8 - Motus.org Response Timeout